zach-snell/slack-export/README.md

 # List the Channels and DMs available for export
 python slack_export.py --token xoxs-123... --dryRun

+# Prompt you to select the Channels and DMs to export
+python slack_export.py --token xoxs-123... --prompt

 # Generate a `slack_export.zip` file for use with slack-export-viewer
 python slack_export.py --token xoxs-123... --zip slack_export